pavanpreet-gandhi/pavanpreet-gandhi.github.io/_pages/about.md

   - /about.html
 ---

 🎓 Currently pursuing an MSc in Computational Statistics and Machine Learning at University College London (UCL).

 🔍 My research interests are in applying Reinforcement Learning to Large Language Models.

-📜 I am currently working on my master's thesis, which involves reasoning with large audio models.
+📜 I am currently working on my master's thesis involving reasoning with large audio models.

-💡 I enjoy applying my skills to produce value.
+📈 I enjoy applying my skills to add value.